Travels: My First Night in Japan. No Really.

 To that she said, “No, do it now.
 I know it takes a long time.
-I handle this sort of thing at work, so do it.”
+At work I handle this sort of thing, so do it.”

 I did and it came literally about two weeks later sometime around the November/December time frame in 2012.

 Shortly after, it was Christmas and my family had gathered at my Nana’s place.
 We were all opening presents and I was just happy because I was on vacation from school.
 I opened every big item up first (because why wouldn’t you?).
 I was a Senior, graduating soon in 2013 and yet, mostly all I wanted were books, movies, and gift cards to Jo-Ann’s Fabric and Crafts.
 Those smaller things would satisfy me.
 Finally, I opened a slightly darker teal colored envelope with the label “Graduation” on it from my mom.
 She told me this was my Christmas, Birthday and Graduation present from her.
 I eyed it suspiciously before opening it up to reveal a ticket for a flight to Japan.

 I screamed.
 And I cried.
 And I hugged my mom, shaking I was so happy.